ultimate318ai/DaunoisChessReborn/README.md

-# my_website
+# DaunoisChess Reborn
-I try to learn angular ts, what a perfect opportunity to build a website !
+I try to learn angular ts, what a perfect opportunity to build a chess game !

-## Website Content
+## Content

-This website will contain following sections:
- - Home page (Still useful!)
- - Chess part (Yes I like it)
- - CV part (a lot of things about me)
- - Latex part (This section will contain basic latex course in order to train may html page presentation)

-## Technologies used

-For instance, I will use Angular TS with css and basic html.
+TODO

-## Install and build
+## Install

+TODO